Perelman Performing Arts Center

 A drawing by Elina of a production of Here Lies Love staged in the centre.

-Take a closer look at the Perelman.
+Take a closer look at PAC NYC.

 Project Details